4rthb/Linux_Setup/README.md

-# Descrição:
+# Description:
- Bash script para instalar ferramentas importantes em um computador limpo com Ubuntu/_Debian-based_ Linux
+ Bash script that installs useful tools for programming in a fresh instalation of Ubuntu/Debian
-## Ferramentas:
+## Tools:
  - NVM
  - NPM/Node
  - git